realfx24/klokapp/README.md

 </p>

 ## Dependencies
-- **Asyncio** - A Python library used to write asynchronous code.
-It allows the program to handle multiple tasks concurrently, such as making API requests or performing background tasks without blocking the main thread.
+- **Web3** – A Python library for interacting with the Ethereum blockchain.
+It is used to send transactions, interact with smart contracts, and connect to Ethereum nodes via HTTP or WebSocket protocols.
+- **eth_account** – A submodule of Web3.py for managing Ethereum accounts.
+It allows for account creation, signing transactions or messages, and verifying digital signatures.
+- **Colorama** – A Python library that adds color to terminal output, making logs and messages more readable.
+It works across platforms including Windows, Linux, and macOS.
-- **AioHTTP** - An asynchronous HTTP client/server library for Python.
-It is used to make non-blocking HTTP requests, which is essential for interacting with APIs in an efficient way.
+- **Requests** – A simple yet powerful HTTP library for Python.
+It is commonly used to send HTTP requests (GET, POST, etc.) and interact with RESTful APIs easily and efficiently.
-- **Loguru** - A modern logging library for Python.
-It simplifies logging by providing an easy-to-use interface and advanced features like structured logging, log rotation, and better formatting for debugging.